TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Galapagos sea lions are inquisitive and unafraid of humans.
 Photo courtesy of Alison Gardner.

-Few world travelers do not have Ecuador's Galapagos Islands near the top of their vacation life list.
+Few world travelers do not have Ecuador's Galapagos Islands near the top of their vacation list.
 It is an iconic destination rightfully designated as one of the earliest United Nations UNESCO natural world heritage sites.
 While I suspect it will always be among the most fragile ecosystems in the world, the good news is that UNESCO's heritage watchdog committee agreed to remove the Galapagos Islands in August 2010 from an uncomfortable three-year placement on the committee's "sites in danger" list.
-Following this international wake-up call, Ecuadorian authorities have clearly made measurable gains in protecting the Galapagos (see Tim Leffel's article about the challenges and innovative solutions of protecting these ecological jewels).
+Following this international wake-up call, Ecuadorian authorities have made measurable gains in protecting the Galapagos (see Tim Leffel's article about the challenges and innovative solutions of protecting these ecological jewels).

 Flying 600 miles from Guayaquil on Ecuador's mainland to Santa Cruz Island, our group of 20 guests boarded the M/Y Eric, home for the next seven days.
 It is one of three motor yachts operated by Ecuadorian cruise operator, Ecoventura.
-Following cabin assignment, crew introductions and a briefing by two naturalists, Ivan and Cecibel, Captain Peter fired up the engines of our compact vessel to set off on a grand adventure of 424 nautical miles with 89 hours of sailing time and four equator crossings.
+Following cabin assignment, crew introductions, and a briefing by two naturalists, Ivan and Cecibel, Captain Peter fired up the engines of our compact vessel to set off on a grand adventure of 424 nautical miles with 89 hours of sailing time and four equator crossings.
 The unusual roving itinerary allows guests to encounter almost all the unique wildlife species in their natural Galapagos habitat, whether on land or below the sea, with plenty of hiking and snorkeling opportunities along the route.

-Ecoventura cruise ship in Galapagos
+Ecoventura cruise ship in the Galapagos.

 Ecoventura's M/Y Eric near Leon Dormido (Kicker Rock), a 500-foot-high-volcanic cone.
 Photo courtesy of Ecoventura.

-Sea birds, marine iguanas, Sally Lightfoot crabs and sea lions in Galapagos
+Sea birds, marine iguanas, Sally Lightfoot crabs and sea lions in Galapagos.

-Sea birds, marine iguanas, Sally Lightfoot crabs and sea lions make seemingly peaceful neighbors.
+Sea birds, marine iguanas, Sally Lightfoot crabs, and sea lions make seemingly peaceful neighbors.
 Photo courtesy of Alison Gardner.

 Over breakfast each day, Ivan and Cecibel described our morning and afternoon excursions — always subject to weather and waves, of course, with the backup of a Plan B. Excursions were identified as wet or dry landings, meaning that you could expect to get your feet wet or not as you clambered in and out of Zodiac inflatable craft.
-After a few of us mentioned seeing seals, Ivan felt compelled to point out that there are no seals in the Galapagos, only sea lions.
-Sea lions can climb steep rocks and even cliffs high above the water with their flexible front flippers, unlike seals which cannot use their front flippers like arms.
+After a few of us had mentioned seeing seals, Ivan felt compelled to point out that there were no seals in the Galapagos, only sea lions.
+Sea lions can climb steep rocks and even cliffs high above the water with their flexible front flippers, unlike seals, which cannot use their front flippers like arms.

-Young Galapagos Sea lion pups
+Young Galapagos Sea lion pups.

-Galapagos red-footed booby
+Galapagos red-footed booby.

 Red-footed boobies are best seen on Genovesa Island, home to the world's largest colony.
 Photo courtesy of Alison Gardner.

-Galapagos marine iguana and crabs
+Galapagos marine iguana and crabs.

 Marine iguanas camouflaged on typical black volcanic rock and tip-toeing Sally Lightfoot crabs make colorful contrasts along many island shorelines.
 Photo courtesy of Alison Gardner.